Beauty Experts On How To Get Your Makeup To Last In The Heat

 How to stop eyeliner from smudging

 According to both Ruby and Kenneth, it's all in the formula.
-If you want something quick and easy, Ruby suggests looking to Urban Decay's Glide-On Eye Pencil, £16, thanks to the 24/7 waterproof pigments.
-"For a liquid liner that doesn't budge, MAC's Liquidlast Liner, £17, is brilliant," adds Ruby.
+If you want something quick and easy, Ruby suggests looking to Urban Decay's Glide-On Eye Pencil, $25.50, thanks to the 24/7 waterproof pigments.
+"For a liquid liner that doesn't budge, MAC's Liquidlast Liner, $25, is brilliant," adds Ruby.
 "It just does not move, so make sure you have a bi-phase oily makeup remover handy to take it off when you're ready."
-Try Institut Esthederm Osmoclean High Tolerance Makeup Remover, £22, or Simple Kind To Skin Dual Effect Eye Make-Up Remover, £4.95.
+Try Simple Kind To Skin Dual Effect Eye Make-Up Remover, $26.83.

 If you've got extra time in the morning, Kenneth regularly combines eyeshadow pigment and mixing medium on shoots where makeup needs to last hours under warm lighting.
 He applies this using an angled brush.
-"Once dry, it’s both water- and smudge-proof.
-Try Inglot's Duraline, £10, which is a liquid sealant."
-If that's too much of a faff, Kenneth also paints a light layer of clear mascara (he rates Maybelline's Great Lash Clear Mascara, £6.89) over a kohl liner to seal it in place for longer.
+"Once dry, it’s both water- and smudge-proof."
+Kenneth also paints a light layer of clear mascara (he rates Maybelline's Great Lash Clear Mascara, $3.96) over a kohl liner to seal it in place for longer.
 It's also worth avoiding applying eye cream to your eyelids if you regularly wear eye makeup, as creamy, oily formulas could cause smudging.
-Take a leaf out of Katie Jane Hughes' book and apply moisturiser selectively after perfecting your eye makeup.
+Take a leaf out of Katie Jane Hughes' book and apply moisturizer selectively after perfecting your eye makeup.

 How to stop eyeshadow from creasing